CardinalKit/cardinalkit-docs/src/1-getting-started/3-auth.md

 Dynamic links, the process which enables your users to access your application and authenticate themselves simply by clicking on a link sent to them via email, is a common choice for research apps.

-## 1. Add Relevent IDs to Firebase
+## 1. Add Relevant IDs to Firebase

 The first step is to add your Apple Team ID and a random App Store ID to Firebase settings.
 This informations is required to use dynamic links.